-Admissions Criteria Respiratory Care Program
+Admissions Criteria - Respiratory Care Program

-- 1. Gain admission to the college.
-Must be Texas Success Initiative (TSI) complete. - 2.
+1. Gain admission to the college.
+Must be Texas Success Initiative (TSI) complete.

 Attend a Respiratory Care Information Session is mandatory for admission to the Respiratory Care program where the student will get an application packet.
-The dates and times are posted on AC webpage. - 3.
-Submit the completed application packet by designated date. - 4.
-Complete ALL PREREQUISITE courses listed below with a grade of "C" or better by designated date: - STSU 0300 Student Success - RSPT 1201 Introduction to Respiratory Care - MATH 1332 Contemporary Math or MATH 1314 College Algebra - PSYC 2301 General Psychology - ENGL 1301 English Composition - BIOL 2404 General Human Anatomy and Physiology
+The dates and times are posted on AC webpage.
+Submit the completed application packet by designated date.

+4. Complete ALL PREREQUISITE courses listed below with a grade of "C" or better by designated date:

+- STSU 0300 Student Success

+- RSPT 1201 Intro to Respiratory Care

+- MATH 1314 College Algebra

+- PSYC 2301 General Psychology

+- ENGL 1301 English Composition

+- BIOL 2401 Anatomy and Physiology I

+- BIOL 2402 Anatomy and Physiology II